Overview

 Back-to-top

-The back to top is a fixed floating element that located the bottom left corner of the page.
+The back to top is a fixed floating element that located the bottom right corner of the page.

 Example of website with back-to-top button placed at the bottom right of the page